Skip to content

 Two paths:

 Private WG or flat: €400 to €900/month depending on city and proximity to university.
-Search WG-Gesucht, ImmoScout24, Facebook groups.
+Search WG-Gesucht, ImmoScout24, Facebook groups for "Indians in [city]".
 Have your bank statements and passport ready at viewings.

 After year one

-• Blocked account renewal: yes, you'll need a new Sperrkonto each year until you finish studies.
+• Blocked account renewal: yes, you will need a new Sperrkonto each year until you finish studies.

 • Working full-time: not possible on a study permit.
 Graduate first.